gavinlyonsrepo/TM1638plus/README.md

 8. Adjust brightness of module.
 Support 8 degree brightness adjustment.
 If user wishes to change the default brightness at start-up change.
 The "DEFAULT_BRIGHTNESS" define in header file.
-9. Print raw ASCII data.
+9. Print raw ASCII data without reference to font file.
 10. Print two Decimal number(0-9999) in each nibble.
 11. Example file general contains a set of general function tests: TM1638plus_TEST_model2.ino
 12. Example file ADC shows some practical data examples : TM1638plus_ADC_TEST_Model2.ino
 13. Example file for one method of scrolling text: TM1638plus_SCROLL_TEST_Model2.ino

 Notes
 --------------------------

-*NOTE A* : Swapped display Issue:
+*NOTE A* : Swapped display Issue: Model 2 only
 For Some users using this library the nibbles in information display byte where swapped around.
 This is because there are different modules on market with different wiring.
 See issue #3 on github called Swapped display :: "12345678" becomes "56781234".